 The most common and obvious answers are ignorance, greed, hatred, clinging to bodily life/material objects, and/or fear, of course, but the Truthful answer is always nothing (if your current potential lie is not resting on deeper and deeper piles of lies, in which case you have a serious problem).

 If being honest does the least amount of harm in any given situation, then, obviously, there is never a real reason not to simply tell the straightforward truth and avoid future issues.

 But, as social animals when identified with the body-mind-ego as who they are, who–for the most part–want to get along and live peacefully with, away from, or amongst others, many people sometimes feel that they have to make excuses to justify every aspect of their existence, or feel that they have to lie to get what they want (due to the above-mentioned greed, hatred, ignorance, and/or fear, etc.) in order to secure a false sense of worth/value, security, pleasure, and so forth in the world (sometimes specifically “over” others).
 And even more people feel that they have to gain the “approval” of others who they perceive that they need in order to maintain their false-sense-of-identity (whether through comparison, opposition, agreement, etc. with these, or “other,” others).
-Many feel that they have to get specific people (or “types” of people) to like, or be like, them in one way or another in order to feel “fulfilled,” “special,” “worthy,” etc. in life, often ignoring the often destructive Karmic cost involved (when these things are both impossible and unnecessary, since no one needs anyone’s [except that which sustains all of life and Creation’s] “approval” to exist in the first place, and most people will feel what they want based on the shape of their hearts and minds, not based on anything that has to inherently do with anyone else, outside of what “others” give to their ego).
+Many feel that they have to get specific people (or “types” of people) to like, or be like, them in one way or another in order to feel “fulfilled,” “special,” “worthy,” etc. in life, often ignoring the often destructive Karmic cost involved (when these things are either impossible, unnecessary, or both, since no one needs anyone’s [except that which sustains all of life and Creation’s] “approval,” or anything else, to exist in the first place, and most people will feel what they want based on the shape of their hearts and minds, not based on anything that has to inherently do with anyone else, outside of what “others” give to their ego).

-As a result of this dependence on social validation and peer approval for every single aspect of their lives (since this is what the ego needs to exist in the first place), chronic approval-seeking individuals tend to stifle everything from their own healthy intuitions to their own vital intelligence and knowing, so as to, instead, engage in lies (sometimes even to the detriment of their health).
+As a result of this dependence on social “validation” and peer “approval”/input for every single aspect of their lives (since this is what the ego needs to exist in the first place), chronic approval-seeking individuals tend to stifle everything from their own healthy intuitions to their own vital intelligence, conscience, and knowing, so as to, instead, engage in lies (sometimes even to the detriment of their health).

 Instead of acknowledging/accepting their differences, fleeting flaws and/or flubs, and/or their uncommon preferences, and inherent existence beyond the social construct of their ego “identity,” and simply moving forward and onward in peace, many approval-seeking individuals suppress the truth of “who they are” in manifested expression on a daily basis for mediocre scraps of empty social “validation.”

 Very few people (by which I essentially mean none) who depend on external validation for their sense of identity or worth take ownership or responsibility for themselves or their lives.
-They either do everything (and anything) for the approval of others (or based on their feelings of rejecting, or rejection from, others) and, therefore, disconnect from their own wants and needs, or they have long default lists of external factors to make excuses for why they do what they do, which results in a lack of true self-awareness.
+They either do everything (and anything) for the body-mind-ego approval of others (or based on their feelings of rejecting, or rejection from, others) and, therefore, disconnect from their own intrinsic/natural/spiritual wants and needs, or, they have long default lists of external factors to make excuses for why they do what they do, which results in a lack of true self-awareness.

 For the latter group, it is always the beer, the stars, their guru, the way someone looked at them, their mother, their father, their country, or anything else that determines how they show up in life (not what happened to them, which is often outside of their control, but how they respond).
 But, while no one person has ultimate control over everything in life, and there are many external factors that can influence the shape of a person’s experience, and their perception of experience, at any given moment, everyone does always have, or can get, control of themselves at any point if they choose to do so; and no permission from an external source is required to do so.

 Always remember, please, that it is not anything outside of you that made you do any particular thing or act in any particular way; it’s you…whatever ego distortion or lower body-mind attachment within you that still needs dissolving is what will bind you to suffering in life, and it is your responsibility to find ways to safely dissolve these things.
 You need to honestly look at your distortions and make the effort to work them out since no one else can do this for you.
 Note, please, that Liberation is gained alone.
 Others may walk with you on the journey to inner freedom, but Kaivalya literally translates to aloneness.

 If you get drunk and are mean/nasty to people, don’t blame it on the “ah, ah, ah, ah, ah alcohol,” blame it on the qualities that you maintain/hold within you that need clearing away (since there are many sweet and jovial drunk people that exist in the world who can manage their intake of liquor and still be cheerful, nice, and respectful to others).
 If you are a petty/lowly gossiper who likes to see others suffer (or potentially suffer) from the lies that you infect yourself and others with, you need to fix your nastiness, because at the end of the day, you will suffer the most from your shriveled up and decrepit conscience (guaranteed).
 If you ruined your relationship through cheating; it’s you, not your partner or any other thing that you want to blame for getting you involved in breaking your oath to yourself and your companion.
 If you do not care about someone, their life, or their property (for whatever petty or morally questionable reason) and refuse to take responsibility for your obligations to do right by them as a human being or as someone whose job it is to show up for that person in some way, and you, instead, choose to make up lies in your head (or to others) about that person, etc, to psychologically “justify,” or rationalize, your mistreatment, and/or lack of fair treatment, of another, this is your personal failing, and has nothing to do with the other person.
 If you falsely perceive reality based on your own implicit or blatant biases, fears, greeds, jealousies, and other lower expressions, and engage in ignorant and harmful Karmas as a result of this, you are responsible for the consequences of your actions.
 If you waste all of your money on stupidity, then you need to accept this and work it out.
-If you can’t handle consuming sugar, or cannabis, or bread, or TV, or anything else, without becoming compulsive or overindulgent due to your lack of self-regulation, don’t blame these things, and find others to condemn them with you so that you can justify your issues, blame your lack of self-control and work that shiz out since none of these things, by themselves in responsible hands, has ever jumped out of a bush and hurt anyone.
+If you can’t handle consuming sugar, or cannabis, or bread, or TV, or anything else, without becoming compulsive, disregulated, delusional, and/or overindulgent due to your lack of self-regulation, etc., don’t blame these things, and find others to condemn them with you so that you can justify your issues, blame your lack of self-control and/or self-awareness, and work that shiz out since none of these things, by themselves in responsible hands, has ever jumped out of a bush and hurt anyone.

 As Beyoncé once famously stated (although under a different context): “Look in the mirror, say whazzup!…Whazzup!(?)
 Whazzup!(?)
 Whazzup!(?)”

-Lying to yourself and making excuses, or blaming everything under the sun for the things that you do or falsely perceive (all of your ignorant projections and judgments that are purely based on your imagination that you act upon and believe as if they were real), does you no good and is simply an expression of ignorance in the same way that blaming yourself for things that are not your problem, responsibility, or your fault does no good and represents a different expression of ignorance.
+Lying to yourself and making excuses, or blaming everything under the sun for the things that you do or falsely perceive (all of your ignorant projections and judgments that are purely based on your imagination that you act upon and believe as if they were real), does you no good and is simply an expression of ignorance in the same way that blaming yourself for things that are not your problem, responsibility, or your fault does no good and represents a different expression of ignorance/delusion.